-- Berries, peaches, pineapple, and mangos can easily be washed (if needed), then then dried and frozen.
+- Berries, peaches, pineapple, and mangos can easily be washed (if needed), then dried and frozen.

-- Use wilted carrots and celery to make a vegetable stew or soup.
+- Use wilted carrots and celery to make a vegetable stew, soup, or stock to freeze for later.

-- Use overripe bananas in banana bread, or freeze them for smoothies.
+- Use overripe bananas in banana bread, or freeze them for smoothies or make banana bread (banana bread freezes well too).

-- Use the parts of the vegetables you typically discard (i.e. tops of onions, carrots and celery, and broccoli stems) to a make nourishing broth.
+- Use the parts of the vegetables you typically discard (i.e., tops of onions, carrot peels, celery, and broccoli stems) to make nourishing broth.

-- Potatoes that are about to turn make wonderful french fries or hash browns.
+- Potatoes that are about to turn make excellent french fries or hash browns.

 - Bones from leftover chicken or ribs can be boiled to make bone broth.
-After my family devours a rotisserie chicken, I save the carcass and bones (rinse them off, of course) and make a beautiful broth.
-I then portion the broth into two cup containers and freeze.
+After my family devours a rotisserie chicken, I save the carcass and bones (rinse them off) and make a beautiful broth.
+I then portion the broth into two-cup containers and freeze it.

 (2) Eat Less Meat, More Vegetables

 Meat is expensive and should be enjoyed in moderation.
-When I make a beef stew, for example, I use a small package of short ribs (with bone), and then load my slow cooker with potatoes, beans, carrots, garlic, and onions.
-The stew has a wonderful meaty flavor, and we each get to enjoy a little bit of meat with our mostly vegetable-loaded meal.
+When I make a beef stew, for example, I use a small package of short ribs (with bone) and then load my slow cooker with potatoes, beans, carrots, garlic, and onions.
+The stew has a wonderful meaty flavor, and we each enjoy a little bit of meat with our mostly vegetable-loaded meal.

 An excellent cookbook for less-meat meals is Meat on the Side.
 The cookbook is filled with vegetable-forward meals for carnivores who want to eat less meat and more vegetables.

-While fresh vegetables are the best, a frugal option is to buy frozen or canned vegetables.
-They have a much longer shelf-life and work well in soups, stews, and stir-frys.
+While fresh vegetables are the best, buying frozen or canned vegetables is an economical option.
+They have a much longer shelf life and work well in soups, stews, and stir-fries.

 Canned vegetables are always nice to have in a pinch and are cheap too.
 I keep plenty of canned beans, peas, lentils, and chickpeas on hand to ensure I always have access to vegetables when my fresh produce supply is low.